Fiserv/Commerce-Hub/docs/Resources/Master-Data/Address.md

 title: billingAddress
 -->

-The below table identifies the required parameters in the `billingAddress` object.
+The below table identifies the parameters in the `billingAddress` object.

 | Variable | Type | Maximum Length | Description |
 | -------- | :--: | :------------: | ------------------ |